WalterProof/tzkt-php-client/docs/Api/EventsApi.md

 );
 $id = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by internal TzKT id.
 Click on the parameter to expand more details.
 $level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block where the event was emitted.
 Click on the parameter to expand more details.
-$timestamp = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp (ISO 8601) of the block where the event was emitted.
+$timestamp = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp (ISO 8601) of the block where the event was emitted.
 Click on the parameter to expand more details.
 $contract = new \Bzzhh\Tzkt\Model\AccountsGetDelegateParameter(); // AccountsGetDelegateParameter | Filter by contract address.
 Click on the parameter to expand more details.
 $code_hash = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by hash of the code of the contract emitted the event.
 Click on the parameter to expand more details.
 $tag = new \Bzzhh\Tzkt\Model\AccountsGetOperationsEntrypointParameter(); // AccountsGetOperationsEntrypointParameter | Filter by event tag.
 Click on the parameter to expand more details.